cayiregemen/egemenfilterlist/readme.md

-General purpose uBlock Origin filter.
+General purpose experimental uBlock Origin filter.
 This filter is good at filtering out unnecessary parts of websites.
-It includes popular websites as well as Turkish websites.
-Soon I will separate the Turkish filter from the Global list.